alexqfredrickson/notes/aws/aws.md

 It uses protocols such as SFTP (Secure Shell File Transfer Protocol), AS2 (Application Statement 2), FTPS (File Transfer Protocol Secure), and FTP (File Transfer Protocol).
 Note that the hilariously named SFTP differs from FTPS in that SFTP leverages SSH, whereas FPTS leverages TLS/SSL.

+### EventBridge

+AWS EventBridge connects application components together to support event-driven architecture.
+An *event* in this context is a record of a past event, described in JSON format, which contains some metadata about the event.

+It uses *event buses* and *pipes* to decouple application components.
+An *event bus* receives events, and delivers them to targets. *Rules* are evaluated when messages are received, to determine if events should be delivered. *Pipes* are similar, but they route events from single sources to single targets.

+Events can come from AWS services, your own application, and/or various SaaS providers.

+EventBridge and SQS are similar, but EventBridge only processes one event at a time, whereas SQS performs batch processing on events.
+Also, in SQS, events are removed after successful processing, which is not the case in *event buses*.
+EventBridge can also send messages to multiple targets.

 ### Storage Gateway

 AWS Storage Gateway comprises four separate services: S3 File Gateway, FSx File Gateway, Tape Gateway, and Volume Gateway.